KARACHI: The Pakistan Stock Exchange witnessed another bearish session on Wednesday despite a positive open zone.

 Sectors that contributed to the index performance were exploration and production (-91.9 points), cement (-39.3 points), technology (-26.9 points), banking (-24.3 points) and oil and gas marketing (-22.2 points).

 Companies registering the biggest increase in their share prices in absolute terms were Sapphire Fibres Ltd (Rs80.69), Sapphire Textile Mills Ltd (Rs76.53), Siemens Pakistan Engineering Ltd (Rs29.99), Colagte-Palmolive Pakistan Ltd (Rs15) and Shahtaj Textile Ltd (Rs5.25).

 Shares that declined the most in rupee terms were Rafhan Maize Products Company Ltd (Rs100), Sitara Chemical Industries Ltd (Rs17.96), Al-Abbas Sugar Mills Ltd (Rs9.99), Pakistan Oilfields Ltd (Rs9.48) and Lucky Cement Ltd (Rs9.35).

-Foreign investors remained net sellers as they offloaded shares worth $9.5m on a net basis.
+Foreign investors remained net buyers as they purchased shares worth $0.75m.